Praia do Porto Surf Stats

 All swells

-The rose diagram illustrates the range of swells directed at Praia do Porto through an average June and is based upon 3506 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast surf and wind right at the coastline so we have chosen the best grid node based on what we know about Praia do Porto.
-In the case of Praia do Porto, the best grid node is 30 km away (19 miles).
-The rose diagram illustrates the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing without direction information.
-Five colours represent increasing wave sizes.
-Very small swells of less than 0.5m (1.5 feet) high are shown in blue.
-These occurred only 13% of the time.
-Green and yellow show increasing swell sizes and red illustrates largest swells greater than >3m (>10ft).
-In each graph, the area of any colour is proportional to how often that size swell occurs.
-The diagram indicates that the prevailing swell direction, shown by the biggest spokes, was SE, whereas the the most common wind blows from the NW.
-Because the wave model grid is out to sea, sometimes a strong offshore wind blows largest waves away from Praia do Porto and offshore.
-We group these with the no surf category of the bar chart.
-To avoid confusion we don't show these in the rose plot.
-Because wind determines whether or not waves are surfable at Praia do Porto, you can select a similar diagram that shows only the swells that were forecast to coincide with glassy or offshore wind conditions.
-In a typical June, swells large enough to cause good for surfing waves at Praia do Porto run for about 42% of the time.
+The figure shows the variation of swells directed at Praia do Porto through a typical July.
+It is based on 3720 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast wind or surf right at the coast so we have chosen the best grid node based on what we know about Praia do Porto.
+In this particular case the best grid node is 30 km away (19 miles).
+The rose diagram describes the distribution of swell directions and swell sizes, while the graph at the bottom shows the same thing without direction information.
+Five colours illustrate increasing wave sizes.
+Blue shows the smallest swells, less that 0.5m (1.5 feet) high.
+These occurred only 15% of the time.
+Green and yellow illustrate increasing swell sizes and red represents biggest swells greater than >3m (>10ft).
+In each graph, the area of any colour is proportional to how frequently that size swell was forecast.
+The diagram suggests that the dominant swell direction, shown by the biggest spokes, was SE, whereas the the prevailing wind blows from the NNW.
+Because the wave model grid is offshore, sometimes a strong offshore wind blows largest waves away from Praia do Porto and away from the coast.
+We lump these in with the no surf category of the bar chart.
+To simplify things we don't show these in the rose plot.
+Because wind determines whether or not waves are surfable at Praia do Porto, you can load a different image that shows only the swells that were forecast to coincide with glassy or offshore wind conditions.
+Over an average July, swells large enough to cause good for surfing waves at Praia do Porto run for about 47% of the time.